fwydmutton/fwydmutton/README.md

 ## Hey!
 I’m Kunal,
 A beginner freelancer exploring tech and design.

+I build and explore things in tech with a focus on simplicity and learning by doing.
+I work mainly on Linux and enjoy customizing my system and understanding how it works.
+I create websites using WordPress, HTML, CSS, and JavaScript, keeping them clean, fast, and practical.
+I am learning programming step by step and build small projects, including games, to improve my skills.
+I also work with tools like Python, C++, and SQLite when needed.
+Alongside development, I design simple and clean UI, aiming for a smooth user experience.
+I like combining code and design to create useful projects and keep improving with each one.

 Still early in the journey, focused on learning and improving.

 <div align="center">